 - Expenses – All other costs associated with your business (outside of the cost of goods sold)

-- Net Profit/Loss – Gross profit less expenses.
-This is the summary of all of your revenues less expenses which lets you know if your business is profitable or not.
+- Net Profit/Loss – Gross profit minus expenses.
+This is the summary of all of your revenue minus expenses which shows you if your business is profitable or not, and by how much

 - Try to track expenses for your small business as soon as you can!
 It’s a lot easier to remember what you spent when it was a recent transaction